 About this course

 The Spring Core Development course is for Java programmers.
-It will teach you how to develop Java applications in a consistent, productive way using the Spring Framework.
+It will teach you how to develop Java applications in a consistent, predictable way using the Spring Framework.

-The Spring Framework is a platform that aims to make Java application development easier.
+The course focuses on the core Spring features that reduce complexity in real projects.
 You will learn about the core Spring technologies and how they work together.
 You will learn how to use dependency injection (DI) and aspect oriented programming (AOP).
+These tools make Java code easier to test, easier to change, and less dependent on manual wiring.

 R. Surjoo